PSESS2020/Vimsu_prototype/README.md

     $ npm -v
     6.14.8

-You might need to update the NPM version.
-Use `$ npm install npm@latest -g` to update the version.
-Afterwards, run the above command again to make sure that you have the latest version of NPM.
-For more information, you can visit the [official NPM website](https://www.npmjs.com/get-npm).
+If you need to update NPM, use `$ npm install npm@latest -g` to update it to the latest version.
+For more information, please visit the [official NPM website](https://www.npmjs.com/get-npm).

 ### MongoDB
 You need a mongoDB account and an Atlas cluster to store account and conference data before hosting VIMSU.
 You can create a mongoDB account on the [official mongoDB registration site](https://account.mongodb.com/account/register/).
-Please follow the tutorial on how to create and setup an Atlas cluster on the [official mongoDB create new cluster site](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).
+Please follow the tutorial on how to create and setup an Atlas cluster on the [official mongoDB website for creating new cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).

 ### Azure Blob Storage
 You need an Azure storage account to store uploaded video files before hosting VIMSU.
 Please follow the tutorial on how to create a storage account on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).